Roman question: Claims of the Kingdom of Italy

 On 18 February 1861 the deputies of the first Italian Parliament assembled in Turin.
 On 17 March 1861 the Parliament proclaimed Victor Emmanuel II King of Italy, and on 27 March 1861 Rome was declared Capital of the Kingdom of Italy.
 However, the Italian Government could not take its seat in Rome because a French garrison (which had overthrown the Roman Republic), maintained there by Napoleon III of France, commanded by general Christophe Léon Louis Juchault de Lamoricière, was defending Pope Pius IX.
 Following the signing of the September Convention, the seat of government was moved from Turin to Florence in 1865.

 The Pope remained totally opposed to the designs on Rome of Italian nationalism.
 Beginning in December 1869, the First Vatican Council was held in the city.
-Some historians have argued that its proclamation of the doctrine of papal infallibility in July 1870 had political as well as theological causes.
+Some historians have argued that its proclamation of the doctrine of papal infallibility in July 1870 had sociopolitical causes in addition to the theological ones.

 In July 1870, the Franco-Prussian War began.
 In early August, Napoleon III recalled his garrison from Rome and could no longer protect what remained of the Papal States.
 Widespread public demonstrations demanded that the Italian government take Rome.
 The Italian government took no direct action until the capture of Napoleon at the battle of Sedan.
 King Victor Emmanuel II then sent Count Gustavo Ponza di San Martino to Pius IX with a personal letter offering a proposal that would have allowed the peaceful entry of the Italian Army into Rome, under the guise of protecting the pope.